 CCS continue through the end of the 12-month eligibility period (December 31).

-D-301.g: Communication between Choices and Child Care Staff
+D-301.g: Communication Between Choices and Child Care Staff

 The following table describes the actions that Choices staff may take regarding a Choices participant’s case and the related child care staff actions.